 Iceland sends 25.5% of its refined petroleum exports to the UK each year, with Greenland (14.9%) and Russia (7%) being the other main recipients.

 A Few Interesting Facts About Iceland

 - Pingvellir in Iceland is one of only two places in the world where you can witness two of the Earth’s tectonic plates meeting above the surface.

 - There are more than 125 volcanic mountains in the country.

 - Iceland is severely lacking in forests.
-This is attribute to the vikings cutting down a large percentage of the native trees during their time on the island.
+This is attributed to the Vikings cutting down a large percentage of the native trees during their time on the island.

-All figures based on OEC/IMF 2016 calculations and projections unless otherwise stated.
+All figures based on OEC/IMF 2018 calculations and projections unless stated otherwise.

 Where Can I Trade Commodities?